-Harmony in bars 2-9 contrasts strongly with the melody.
-The core harmony in these bars, the first part of which is shown next, is visibly from the atonal ADMI scale (which is minor-major relative to the home tonic).
+The core harmony in opening bars is visibly from the //ORMI scale (which is minor-major relative to the home tonic).

 The melody of the second section consists mainly of individually simple sequences from the full chromatic scale that are prompted by the harmony.
+In bars 11-15, the sequences are 3hh (net h).
+In bars 16-17, the sequences are 9hh (net 8h).